What's New for Visual C++ in Visual Studio 2017

 CMake support via Open Folder

 Visual Studio 2017 introduces support for using CMake projects without converting to MSBuild project files (.vcxproj).
-For more information, see CMake support in Visual Studio.
+For more information, see CMake support in Visual Studio and CMake support in Visual Studio 2017 – what’s new in the RC.2 update.
 Opening CMake projects with “Open Folder” will automatically configure the environment for C++ editing, building and debugging.

 C++ Installation Workloads